 The bathroom at Little Sansook

 The bathroom was very modern with a nice shower.
-All of the toiletries were cruelty-free of course.
+All of the toiletries were cruelty-free and zero-waste of course.
 The Asian theme continued in the bathroom as we noticed a miniature tuk tuk next to the toilet.
 There were also little pebbles with handwriting on them.

 Security at Little Sansook

 Security was excellent at Little Sansook.
 We were asked to always lock the front door whenever we left the property.
 We also had our own lock for the bedroom.